1. Join FieldComm Group to gain access to the specifications or purchase them separately (join as a member HERE)

 The minimum requirements serve as a starting point.
 The manufacturer can expand upon this development with many options.

-The conformance of the implementation of the specifications are verified using Test Specifications:
+The conformance of the implementation of the specifications are verified using Test Specifications, these are available to members to download and anyone may purchase them through our website:

 - Token Passing Data Link Layer Test Specification (as defined in TEST-001/TT20001)